Azaaxin/SpinJs/README.md

 With **Spin** can you work with the selector, with **Spincore** you don't need that.
 But sadly does **Spincore** have less functions.

 ## Can I use this?
-Yes of course you can do.
+Yes of course you can.
 But make sure you let people know that I'm the author by not removing comments in the library.

 ## In depth
 | Line | Syntax|